blorente/decorat/wiki/stories/Belcroft/act1/01_opening_hook/01_a_drunk_on_the_streets.md

 By the time the fliers had made it to ground, Erika, Tristan and the sprawled man were the only souls left on the street.
 The polished steel doors opened with a hiss of steam, and two figures stepped out of the vehicles.

 "What's going on here?" said the first Arbites.
 Her voice denoted her as a woman, though it was hard to distinguish through her uniform's breastplate and black visor.
-She wasn't  She was followed by another, taller figyre
+She had drawn her baton, and was followed by another, taller figure, holding a riot gun.

+"Just doing your job, agent."
+Erika replied, hands still up.
+"I am Erika of House Belcroft.
+This man was spewing heresy and instilling disorder." _and worse than that, he was in my way_.
+TODO maybe this is too much.
+Erika lowered her head, directing the agent's eyes towards the house insignia etched on the breastpocket of her military coat.
+"May I show you my identification?"